Getting a document notarized

 The maximum fee a notary may charge is set by Rhode Island Notary Public Standards of Conduct.
 Please contact the notary to find out what their fee is.

-Pursuant to Rhode Island Notary Public Standards of Conduct, notaries may charge a fee not to exceed $5 per document/notarization; travel fees must be equal to or less than the effective federal mileage rate as issued by the Internal Revenue Service.
-All fees must be posted in a conspicuous place in the notary’s place of business or upon request, fees must be disclosed to any person utilizing the services of a notary.
+Pursuant to Rhode Island Notary Public Standards of Conduct, notaries may charge a fee not to exceed $25 per document/notarization; All fees must be posted in a conspicuous place in the notary’s place of business or upon request, fees must be disclosed to any person utilizing the services of a notary.